Choosing knee supports

 Stabilised knee supports

 These offer a higher level of support with additional straps or springs at the sides.
-They offer excellent support to the knee joint, without being as restrictive as a full hinged knee brace.
+They offer excellent support to the joint, without being as restrictive as a full hinged brace.
 They are ideal for mild knee ligament injuries, or for returning back to training following a knee injury.

 As they do not have any solid or exposed metal inserts they are suitable for contact sports such as football.